f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 #.
 Review the JSON response :guilabel:`Body`.
 The JSON payload shows
    extensions that are installed on the BIG-IP device in the ``items`` array.
-   In this case we have no extensions installed so the ``items`` array is empty.
+   In this case it should show the DO extension installed during the previous Module in the array.

    |lab-2-3|

-..
-NOTE:: Previous modules in this lab guide had you install the DO extension.
-   If you completed previous lab modules, then you will see DO extension installed and listed in the JSON response.

 Task 2 - Install the AS3 Extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~